stat-lz/svdvisual/README.md

-# SVD visualization matlab  and R functions
+# SVD visualization matlab, python and R functions

-(updated readme on Jan 7, 2024)
+(updated readme on Jan 30, 2024)

 This is the site that holds the SVD visualization functions.
 See two major references related to this site.